Skip to main content

 Career opportunities

-Graduate careers can include crime scene investigator, police officer, intelligence analyst, detention officer, or you could seek employment with agencies or government organisations such as the Environment Agency, HM Revenue & Customs, the prison service or local government.
+Graduate careers can include crime scene investigator, police officer, intelligence analyst, detention officer, or you could seek employment with agencies or government organisations such as the Environment Agency, HM Revenue & Customs, the prison service or in local government such as Trading Standards.
 Graduates are also well placed to seek careers in the law and education sectors.

 Information for international applicants